 Mixing and Matching Is Cool

 When checking for compatibility, it absolutely does!
-There are three main things that you want to think about when checking for compatibility: form factor, graphics card clearance, and airflow-- which is important enough to get its own section.
+There are three main things that you want to think about when checking for compatibility: form factor (size), graphics card clearance, and airflow.

 Form Factor and Graphics Card Clearance